The Duluth Undergraduate Research Program Data 1977-2017

 Poonen is a member of American Academy of Arts and Sciences.

-Eleven participants are Hertz Foundation Fellows, thirteen are Slaon Fellows, three are Packard Fellows, and 42 are Goldwater Scholors.
+Eleven participants are Hertz Foundation Fellows, thirteen are Sloan Research Fellows, four are Packard Fellows, and 42 are Goldwater Scholors.

 Citations/Downloads In July 2017, Google Scholar listed over 220 citations to Zvezdelina Stankova's Duluth papers,